Mo-zyno/DEVOPS-TOOLING-WEBSITE-SOLUTION/project7.md

  ![result2](./images/result2.png)

  # YAAAAY!
-THAT CONCLUIDES THIS PROJECT
+THAT CONCLUDES THIS PROJECT
  # THANK YOU.